Shanghai Pudong Airport Guide

 - Dazhong Airport Hotel Shanghai - (5 minute walk from the airport terminals) Located between Terminals 1 and 2, above the Maglev and metro stations.

-- Ramada Pudong Airport Shanghai - (5 min from airport) Free scheduled roundtrip airport shuttle bus available from 4:15AM to 1:10AM (pick-up begins at 7:20AM from T2).
+- Ramada Pudong Airport Shanghai - (5 minutes from the airport) Free scheduled roundtrip airport shuttle bus available from 4:15AM to 1:10AM (pick-up begins at 7:20AM from T2).
 Shuttle departs T1 opposite Gate 9 (Arrivals Hall) and departs T2 at Gate 27.
 For airport pick-up from 1:10AM to 7:20AM, please call 68356166 after clearing customs.

-- Shanghai Airlines Travel Hotel - (5 min from airport) Free shuttle bus.
+- Shanghai Airlines Travel Hotel - (5 minutes from the airport) Free shuttle bus.

 - The QUBE Pudong Hotel - (15 minutes from the airport) Free roundtrip airport shuttle service, there are mixed comments from reviewers about shuttle service from the airport, there should be schedule posted somewhere at the airport, Gate 29 is where you should be for pick-up, calling the hotel doesn't appear to be successful.
 Servive from the hotel to the airport seems to be more favourable.

 To see more options there is a list of hotels near Shanghai Pudong Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - ATMs / Cash Machines - Both Chinese bank and foreign bank ATMs are available in the landside and airside areas of both terminals.
 Foreign bank ATMs in the airport are managed by Hang Seng Bank, Citibank and HSBC Bank.